MasterBrian99/quote-lib/CONTRIBUTING.md

 - Add a new test file in the `lib.test.ts` file
 - Run `npm test` to check if the test is passing
-- Submit a pull request
+- Submit a pull request to the `development` branch

 ## Contributing with New Documentation

 If you have a new documentation that you would like to contribute, please open an issue or a pull request.

 - Update the `README.md` file with the new documentation
-- Submit a pull request
+- Submit a pull request to the `development` branch

 ## License